lukaszse/CoBrickTest/README.md

-# ReadMe will be completed tommorow!
+# README.md will be completed tommorow!

 ## Feature http-client documentation